celsworth/lxp-bridge/doc/database.md

 A new row will be added to the `inputs` table every time the inverter broadcasts data.

+Note that the entry under `databases` is an array; you can configure multiple and lxp-bridge will store to each enabled one.
+Mixing and matching different database types is fine.

 ## Postgres

 Create a user and a database: